Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   delivery of a packet.
 However, in this use case the Order Flag has to be ignored by the receiver.
 As TSBPD is enabled, the receiver will still deliver packets in order, but based on the timestamps.
-In the case of a packet arriving too late and skipped by TLPKTDROP mechanism, the order of delivery is still maintained except for potential sequence discontinuity.
+In the case of a packet arriving too late and skipped by the TLPKTDROP mechanism, the order of delivery is still maintained except for potential sequence discontinuity.